Moon

 Just some hints to help the disappointment at bay and maybe get you playing with the toys

-• js2 a day ago
+• js2 7 months ago

 An 11" SCT is a commitment to use.
 Do you have it on a permanent mount?

-• jcims a day ago
+• jcims 7 months ago

 No, but i did just get a wedge so I could start tinkering with polar alignment.